 - Understand the need and importance of screening and client assessment and proficiency in conducting these evaluations initially and progressively

-- Exhibit a passion and desire to help clients reach their health and fitness goals through appropriate cardiovascular, flexibility, and resistance exercise
+- Exhibit a passion and desire to help clients identify and reach their health and fitness goals through appropriate cardiovascular, flexibility, and resistance exercise

-- Effectively motivate others in an encouraging and uplifting manner towards improving their overall fitness and health
+- Effectively motivate others in an encouraging and uplifting manner toward improving their overall fitness and health

-- Maintain unwaivering personal integrity, client confidentiality, and professional standards for best practice
+- Maintain unwavering professionalism by manifesting personal integrity, client confidentiality, and professional standards for best practice

 Personal training is a job that starts with heart, motivation, and a love for all things fitness.
 But, there’s much more to it than your own personal motivation to be fit.
-Your clients’ needs, goals, and health are entrusted to you.
-Taking that responsibility seriously is the difference between a fitness enthusiast and a professional personal trainer.
+Your clients’ needs, goals, and health are entrusted to you; taking that responsibility seriously is the difference between a fitness enthusiast and an effective professional personal trainer.

-A good personal trainer delivers safe, effective, fun and interesting workouts to all fitness-training clients.
+A good personal trainer delivers safe, effective, fun, and interesting workouts to all of their clients.
 The training programs you develop should be varied and progressive, and geared toward improving your clients’ health and wellness.
 As a trainer, you should be enthusiastic and supportive, so that your clients remain interested and stimulated, which helps ensure they stick with the program — and with you.